The $\mathrm{SU}(3)$ twisted gradient flow strong coupling without topological freezing: Abstract

 \section{Abstract}

-{We investigate the role of topology in the lattice determination of the renormalized strong coupling via the gradient flow.
-This is done adopting the Parallel Tempering on Boundary Conditions to deal with the infamous topological freezing problem that affects standard local updating algorithms.
-We show that, even in the presence of severe topological freezing, both algorithms yield the same strong coupling once projected onto a fixed topological sector.
-Moreover, we show that using a non-projected definition of the coupling leads to the same step-scaling sequence.
-This means that projecting the coupling onto a fixed topological sector does not affect the determination of the dynamically-generated scale of the theory $\Lambda$.}
+{We investigate the role of topology on the lattice determination of the $\mathrm{SU}(3)$ strong coupling renormalized via gradient flow.
+To deal with the topological freezing of standard local algorithms, the definition of the coupling is usually projected onto the zero topological sector.
+However, it is not obvious that this definition is not biased by the loss of ergodicity.
+We instead avoid the topological freezing using a novel algorithm, the Parallel Tempering on Boundary Conditions.
+The comparison with a standard algorithm shows that, even in the case where the latter is severely frozen, one obtains the same projected coupling.
+Moreover, we show that the two definitions of the coupling, projected and non-projected, lead to the same flow of the renormalization scale.
+Our results imply that projecting the coupling does not affect the determination of the dynamically-generated scale of the theory $\Lambda$, as obtained through the step-scaling method.}